pitaman71/cloudburst/README.md

         [ ] edit/resubmit goal
         [ ] browse all goals on HiveDashboard.AgentInspector
         [ ] filter/sort goals on HiveDashboard.AgentInspector
+- [ ] Plan and Graph (comparable to Terraform)
+    - [ ]
+- [ ] Snapshots and Checkpoints
+    - [ ] Using cloud snapshots to accelerate authoring/debug of instance provisioning recipes
+    - [ ] Using Hive programs to construct Docker images
 - [ ] Peer to Peer cloud: hive_daemon
     - [x] hive_agency: factor shared code out of hive_cli
     - [x] class Config: represents initial, partial, proposed, corrected, validated, completed variable state for each Goal